 If you’ve invested in sales (CRM) and marketing automation platforms, use this framework to develop your campaigns and sales sequences.
 You’ve done all the hard work!
-Thinking through the conversation and experience to engage potential buyers.
+Think through the conversation and experience to engage potential buyers.
 Programming it into the technology is the easy part!

 Will this work with PLG?

-Even if you have a FREE product with a PLG (Product Led Growth) strategy, this framework will help you think through the messaging and experience you want to have with your users as you get traction.
+Even if you have a FREE product with a PLG (Product Led Growth) strategy, this framework will help you think through the messaging and experience you want with your users as you get traction.